Protect Your Tuition and Fees with the Tuition Refund Plan

 Claim forms with instructions are available on the Iona University Student Financial Services website or by contacting A.W.G.
 Dewar, Inc. Claims should be reported within 30 days from the occurrence, or as soon as it is reasonably possible.
 You should arrange for the completion of the claim forms.
-Benefit payment is made to the college to be credited to the student’s account.
-Benefits not required to settle your account with the college will be refunded to you through the college.
+Benefit payment is made to the University to be credited to the student’s account.
+Benefits not required to settle your account with the University will be refunded to you through the University.

 All mental health withdrawals will be classified in accordance with the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM-V).

 The Tuition Refund Plan policy is underwritten by Atlantic Specialty Insurance Company, New York, N.Y., for A.W.G.
 Dewar, Inc., dba A.W.G.
 Dewar Insurance Agency, Four Batterymarch Park, Quincy, MA 02169-7468.
-The name of each student is listed on a contract, which is held by the College, not as an agent for the insurance company, but on behalf of insured students and their parents.
+The name of each student is listed on a contract, which is held by the University, not as an agent for the insurance company, but on behalf of insured students and their parents.
 This document is an outline of coverage for the ensuing academic year.
-Actual coverages are governed by the insurance policy on file in the college business office.
+Actual coverages are governed by the insurance policy on file in the University business office.
 Coverage may change each academic year.
 A.W.G.Dewar, Inc. is the originator of the trademarked Tuition Refund Plan.